-How to make email signature mobile-friendly
+How to make a mobile-friendly email signature

-Why are these numbers important?
 Your email signature not only injects personality into your email but also provides all the contact information your clients need if they ever needed to reach you.

-This article explores everything you need to know about how to make email signature mobile friendly.
+This article explores everything you need to know about how to make email signature mobile-friendly.

 What is the best email signature?